-Each class students will receive a hard copy of an outline of the material to be discussed on that day.
+Each class students will receive a hard copy of an outline of the material to be discussed on that day; each outline will be posted on Carmen as well before the class on the day the material is to be discussed.
 The outlines are just that, not notes.
 Students need to take notes during class; these notes will come in handy when studying for the exams.
-Each outline will be posted on Carmen before class on the day that material is to be discussed so that students who prefer to take notes on laptops can enter them on the outline online.
-Other activity online is inappropriate during class time.
 The outlines are useful towards clarifying the flow of material in a particular class; they also are useful as study guides.
 Students will be confronted with a lot of information in readings and films; the outlines are intended to structure the information and clarify what you need to know.
 Recommendation: before coming to class, go through the outline of the previous class and make sure you are clear about the material; if not, ask.
-Students are welcome to ask questions about most everything at any time; that said, at the beginning of each class I will ask if anyone has any questions about previous material.
+Students are welcome to ask questions about most everything at any time.
 The exams in this class test students' understanding, not memorization capability.

 Thus, it is important to understand and internalize material as the course proceeds (rather than reading and catching up just before an exam).
 Review and test yourself on all material on the outlines before the exams to insure complete coverage of material.